 Carnitas, literally means “little meats”, and is often looked at as just one of the “taco or burrito meats”.
 Since tortillas and taco shells are not compliant with a low carb or slow carb diet, the meat itself takes on a more important role however, and you’ll never miss the tortilla if you treat yourself to carnitas cooked to perfection.

-Carnitas are made by braising or simmering pork in oil, or preferably lard, until tender (do not fear the lard).
+Carnitas are made by braising or simmering pork in oil, or lard, until tender (do not fear the lard).
 The traditional way to cook carnitas is to simmer the meat slowly in lard in a thick-bottomed pot (I used a dutch oven), which disperses the heat evenly in a process similar to making a confit.

 Mexican spices are added as it simmers, and once the appropriate tenderness is achieved, the heat is turned up and the outside of the pork begins to crisp.